t-jasmine/Sudoku-Solver/README.md

 # Sudoku Solver

-#### ⚠️WIP⚠️
-A desktop application to solve sudoku puzzles... but you have to solve a mini sudoku puzzle before you get your solution!
+A desktop application to solve sudoku puzzles... but you have to solve a mini 4x4 sudoku puzzle before you get your solution!

 ### This project was made for the Hack Club Athena Award.